Return to menu

 And isn't it cumbersome to have so many elections?
 Yes.
 That's why instant run-off voting was invented.
 In instant run-off voting, each citizen ranks the candidates.
 Then, the rankings are used to determine who would have won if a full run-off election had been held.

 Bad solution: Two-party system

 What happens if no one ever addresses this problem and a democracy just keeps using plurality voting, like in the United States?
-Well, smart people recognize that their vote in this a broken system will have far more impact if they choose one of the two most-probable candidates.
-As almost everyone follows their lead, two powerful parties form.
-Then, in every election, almost everyone votes for whomever they think is the lesser of the two evils.
+Well, smart people recognize that their vote in this broken system will have far more impact if they choose one of the two most-probable candidates.
+They also try to extend their influence by advising others not to waste their votes on third-party candidates.
+So the more intelligently people behave, the more two powerful parties naturally form.
+Then, in every election, almost everyone is stuck voting for whomever they think is the lesser of the two evils.